Sandmax-1/nationwide-test/README.md

 # Engineering Coding Challenge

 In this challenge you are required to do some analysis on the datasets provided and write unit tests.
-Integration tests are a bonus but not required.
-Python should be the language of choice but you are free to use any other language you are familiar with.
+The preferred languages are Python and SQL, and you are welcome to use any libraries or frameworks you are comfortable with.
+You are expected to complete parts 1, 2, 3 and 4.
+Part 5 will be completed during the face to face interview process.

 ## Credit Card Vendor Mapping
 In later parts of this project you will need this mapping of credit_card_vendor to list of card prefix.